 After he signed with Arizona prior to the 1999 season, Johnson posted more than half – 160 – of his 303 career victories.

 In 22 seasons, Johnson led his league in strikeouts nine times, earned four ERA titles and recorded 100 complete games to go along with 37 shutouts.
-He was named to 10 All-Star Games, and only four left-handed pitchers (Warren Spahn, Steve Carlton, Eddie Plank and Tom Glavine) have ever won more games.
+He was named to 10 All-Star Games, earning four starts – the second-best total of all-time.
+Only four left-handed pitchers (Warren Spahn, Steve Carlton, Eddie Plank and Tom Glavine) have ever won more games.